dashingsoft/pyarmor/docs/man.rst

 If option ``--inside`` is specified, it will generate bootstrap package ``pytransform_bootstrap`` other than one single script.

+The option ``--super-mode`` is used to generate runtime extension module for :ref:`超级模式`, it's totally different from other modes.

 About option ``--platform`` and ``--enable-suffix``, refer to command `obfuscate`_